TheresaLui/SelfHelpContent_v2/articles/problemscopingques.microsoft.datafactory/mapping-dataflow.md

     "subscriptionRequired": true,
     "title": "Azure mapping Data Flow issue info", "fileAttachmentHint": "Consider attaching the support files to help us triage your problem faster.
 From the Author and Deploy section, select the pipeline/dataflow having issues, then click ...
-(3 dots) and choose Download Support Files", "formElements": [
+(3 dots) and choose Download Support Files", "diagnosticCard": {
+        "title": "Azure mapping Data Flow Troubleshooter",
+        "description": "Our Azure mapping Data Flow RunId Troubleshooter can help you troubleshoot and solve your problem.", "insightNotAvailableText": "Our troubleshooter did not detect the issues we were looking for in your resource.
+Refer to the help manual below to troubleshoot your problem."
+    },
+    "formElements": [
         {
             "id": "problem_start_time",